anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Event-Based.md

 - Event Hubs receives events from publishers and persists event based on the retention period before consumers pull them.
 All events received by Event Hubs can be copied to the buffer and then flashed to the blob.
 If an event is received or deleted because of the expiration time, its copy still exists in the blob and is available for analysis.
 - Consumer groups are used to perform an independent read of events by the application.
 Consumer groups represent the view of event's state in the partition for events consumers.
 Multiple readers of the same consumer group and the same partition can complicate event consumption and cause duplicates.
 The number of consumers should not exceed 5 consumers per group, per partition.
 - The authentication and authorization of publishers and consumers are implemented based on SAS tokens generated with listen, send and manage rights.
+- Azure Data Lake is used for storing captured events.
+	- The charges for Azure Data Lake are less than the consumption charges from Event Grid per each of the event s and storing their content in Cosmos DB.
+	- It is a consumption based service deployed as extension for an Azure storage account.
+	- Capturing event content is impossible with Azure Monitor, Application Insights, or Azure Log Analytics workspace.
 ## Consuming event streams with Azure IoT Hub
 - Azure IoT Hub platform is very similar to Event Hubs.
 - Designed for consuming streaming telemetry from IoT devices and also managing the devices that produce the streams.